ioBroker/ioBroker.iot/README.md

 - `smart.lastCommand`: Last executed command.
 Command can be: `true(ON)`, `false(OFF)`, `number(%)`, `-X(decrease at x)`, `+X(increase at X)`
 - `smart.lastResponse`: Textual response on command.
 It can be sent to some `text2speech` (`sayit`) engine.

+## Toggle mode
+Alexa v3 supports toggle mode.
+It means that if you say "Alexa, turn on the light" and the light is already on, it will be turned off.

 ## IFTTT
 [instructions](doc/ifttt.md)